Conference and Publication Call

 Technologies + Medias: Example themes: Smart Cities, digital infrastructures, the internet of things, digital equality, privacy and connectedness, ubiquitous computing, big data and city space….

-Public Health: Example themes: COVID-19, healthy buildings, healthy cities, environmental psychology, walkable cities, design 4 life, sick building syndrome, accessible design….
+Public Health: Example themes: COVID-19, healthy buildings, healthy cities, environmental psychology, walkable cities, design for life, sick building syndrome, accessible design….

 Public Services: Example themes: Community health services, housing provision, access to education, sanitation and environmental health, design and planning for an aging population….